Make Your Next Trip Extraordinary

 The journey

-South America’s first sleeper train, the Belmond Andean Explorer, launched in 2017 connecting Cusco, Lake Titicaca, and Arequipa by train in unquestionable style and comfort.
+South America’s first sleeper train, the Belmond Andean Explorer, connects Cusco, Lake Titicaca, and Arequipa in unquestionable style and comfort.
 This luxurious voyage passes through sweeping landscapes otherwise unreachable in Peru’s southern highlands.
-Hop off early in the Colca Canyon to spot the famous condors and relax in natural hot spring baths before visiting the city of Arequipa, built with white, volcanic stone.
+Hop off early in the Colca Canyon to spot the famous condors and relax in natural hot-spring baths before visiting the city of Arequipa, built with white volcanic stone.
 The must-try dish in Arequipa is rocto relleno: a spicy pepper stuffed with seasoned beef and tomato sauce, topped with queso fresco, and served with a hearty portion of sliced potatoes.

 The detour

-The Cerveceria del Valle brewery in the Sacred Valley on the way to Machu Picchu.
-Inaugurated in October 2014, Cerveceria produces delicious IPAs, porters, pale ales, and other brews found in bars in the valley and in Cusco; Marisol can organize a guided tour with the owner.
-Peru’s craft-beer scene has exploded over the past few years; a 2014 festival in Lima showcased 60 types of craft beer from 16 different breweries.
+The Cerveceria del Valle brewery in the Sacred Valley, on the way to Machu Picchu.
+Peru’s craft-beer scene has exploded over the past few years.
+Cerveceria produces delicious IPAs, porters, pale ales, and other brews found in bars in the valley and in Cusco; Marisol can organize a guided tour with the owner.

 Best culinary experiences

 A sampling food tour of Lima.
-In this epicenter of gastronomy, you’ll find an array colorful dishes inspired by the country’s dramatically diverse geography, rich ethnic make-up, and long culinary history.
-On Marisol’s “Urban Eats” food tour, visitors step inside local markets, traditional bodegas, and artisan eateries that collectively showcase some of the best of Peru’s edible creations.
-In Cusco, stops include food stalls selling tamales, and the more adventurous can try guinea pig and anticuchos (beef heart skewers).
+In this epicenter of gastronomy, you’ll find an array of colorful dishes inspired by the country’s dramatically diverse geography, rich ethnic makeup, and long culinary history.
+Step inside local markets, traditional bodegas, and artisan eateries that produce some of Peru’s best edible creations.
+In Cusco, stops include food stalls selling tamales, and the more adventurous can try guinea pig and anticuchos (beef-heart skewers).

 February is the height of the rainy season in both the Andes and the rain forest, though it is still possible to visit Peru’s key attractions.
 The only exception is the Inca Trail, which is closed for the month.

-Not giving Lima enough time or, worse yet, skipping the capital city entirely.
+Not giving Lima enough time—or, worse yet, skipping the capital city entirely.
 A colorful mix of cultures and ethnic groups, from descendents of pre-Hispanic civilizations to Asian and European immigrants, Lima is the epicenter of the recent explosion of Peruvian cuisine onto the world stage.
-A trip to a Lima market accompanied by our star chef, Penelope Alzamora, is a great introduction to Peruvian cuisine.
+Marisol can arrange a market visit accompanied by one of the city’s star chefs, Penelope Alzamora, which makes for a great introduction to Peruvian cuisine.

 Not venturing beyond the pisco sour.
 There are all sorts of delicious cocktails based on pisco, Peru’s national spirit.
 Marisol can organize a cocktail demonstration and tasting session at a top bar like Malabar or ámaZ, the latter of which specializes in drinks based on Amazonian fruits.